ansible-collections/community.postgresql/README.md

 Join us in the `#postgresql:ansible.com` [room](https://matrix.to/#/#postgresql:ansible.com) on Matrix, the `#ansible` (general use questions and support), `#ansible-community` (community and collection development questions), and other [IRC channels](https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels) on [Libera.Chat](https://libera.chat).

+Join us on Matrix in:

+* `#postgresql:ansible.com` [room](https://matrix.to/#/#postgresql:ansible.com): questions on how to contribute and use this collection.
+* `#users:ansible.com` [room](https://matrix.to/#/#users:ansible.com): general use questions and support.
+* `#ansible-community:ansible.com` [room](https://matrix.to/#/#community:ansible.com): community and collection development questions.
+* other Matrix rooms or corresponding bridged Libera.Chat channels.
+See the [Ansible Communication Guide](https://docs.ansible.com/ansible/devel/community/communication.html) for details.

 We take part in the global quarterly [Ansible Contributor Summit](https://github.com/ansible/community/wiki/Contributor-Summit) virtually or in-person.
 Track [The Bullhorn newsletter](https://docs.ansible.com/ansible/devel/community/communication.html#the-bullhorn) and join us.

 For more information about communication, refer to the [Ansible Communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).